leoddc/app-team-take-home-tech/readme.md

 1. (optional) To populate the database with some test data, you can run the python script in `./scripts/pop_db.py`
 	- This script does not upload images correctly
 	- To upload images, use an API test client like Postman or Insomnia
+	- You can use the test images in `./scripts/images`
 1. By default, the API will serve from `localhost:3000`

 ## API Design